 - The lack of blood flow allows toxins to build and causes cells to die.
 Your body sends pain signals to let you know there’s a problem.

-- The pain adds another layer of stress to the situation, causing the sufferer to continue to hold tension in the neck and shoulders.
+- The pain adds another layer of stress to the situation, causing the individual to continue to hold tension in the neck and shoulders.

 - The cycle repeats and worsens over time.

-If the cycle described above sounds like your life, you need to break the cycle before it breaks you.
-Here are some strategies you might use to cut down on stress, and reduce back pain with it:
+If the cycle described above sounds familiar, you need to break the cycle before it breaks you.
+Here are some strategies you might use to cut down on stress and reduce back pain as well:

 - Try to avoid personal stress triggers as much as possible.
-If some things, like the guy in the next cubicle who clips his fingernails at his desk, for example, are unavoidable, try to find strategies to minimize their impact (in this example, you might bring a personal music player to drown out the sound of the clippers).
+If some things – like the guy in the next cubicle who clips his fingernails at his desk, for example – are unavoidable, try to find strategies to minimize the impact.
+In this example, you might bring a personal music player to drown out the sound of the clippers.